 - What Anime Qualifies (or how do I generally pick these)?

 My general rule is anything that premiered or aired during a given season is fair game.
 This includes anything that aired in a specific region, on TV if it was making its debut (i.e. Toonami), or on a streaming service (i.e. Netflix, Funimation Now, Crunchyroll).
-How I differ from most lists of this nature is if an anime debuted in one season and was region locked, service exclusive, or was available subbed only (usually a combination of the three) and debuts again in a later season for the first time elsewhere or received an English dub much later, each release can qualify for both instances.
+How I differ from most lists of this nature is if an anime debuted in one season and was region locked, service exclusive, or was available subbed only (usually a combination of the three) and debuts again in a later season for the first time elsewhere or received an English dub much later, each release can qualify in either instance in the event I miss one or the other.

-TL;DR, All this really means is because I tend to miss shows every season or watch a show subbed first then dub later, I can include shows at least once during one of their respective runs if I exclude something during its initial run.
+Because I tend to miss shows every season or watch a show subbed first then dub later, this is to highlight shows at least once during one of their respective runs if I exclude something during its initial run.

 - How are the Winners Selected (or what is my criteria)?

 Almost there now if you haven’t checked out already!
-So the bulk of these are going to be focused on Anime Openings and Endings, one per show, though individual pieces used within a series are also eligible.
+So the bulk of these are going to be focused on Anime Openings and Endings (sometimes both within the same series/show), though individual pieces used within a series are also eligible.

 As music is a very subjective topic, the bulk of my picks will mostly be shows I’ve actually watched this season and how much I enjoyed a given piece of music (or at least didn’t skip over the opening/credits!).
 However, I do look at how well a given piece complements a show/opening/credits.